Skip to main content

 Kam chat is not meant to be one huge prompt with everything dumped inside.

-The runtime has phases.
+The answer path has phases.

 First, it cleans the request.